Your Guide to Shareholder Agreements in Singapore

 Shareholders are not obliged to sign a shareholder agreement.
 Hence, shareholders should enter into one only voluntarily.

 Types of Shareholder Agreements

-- All of the shareholders; and
+- Among some of the shareholders; and

-- Shareholders and the company.
+- Between the shareholders and the company.

 Why Might You Need a Shareholder Agreement?

 A shareholder agreement can be used to supplement the company constitution.
 Such an agreement is especially useful when: